SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-to-use-user-controls/rule.md

 * Reduce lines of generated code in the designer by splitting it into multiple files
 * Allow multiple persons to work on different complex tabpages

-However the cons are:
+❌ However the cons are:

 * You lose the **AcceptButton** and **CancelButton** properties from the Designer eg. OK, Cancel, Apply.
-Therefore the OK, Cancel and Apply buttons cannot be on User Controls.
+Therefore the OK, Cancel and Apply buttons cannot be on User Controls